Helixmw/Telegram-AI-Chat-Bot/README.md

-# TTelegram API Chat Bot
+# Telegram API Chat Bot

 This is a Telegram bot created utilizing the Telegram Bot Library in order to communicate with bot users.
 The bot is integrated with an OpenAI .NET API implementation to create a custom AI Chat Assistant that serves its users.